gee-community/arcgis-earthengine-toolbox/docs/08_upgrades.md

 ## Upgrade ArcGIS Pro

-In the future, if you upgrade your ArcPro to a newer version, for example, from `3.3` to `3.4`, you will need to set up the conda environment again.
-Because the existing `gee` conda environment is not compatible with the new ArcPro version.
+In the future, if you upgrade your ArcGIS Pro to a newer version, for example, from `3.3` to `3.4`, you will need to set up the conda environment again.
+Because the existing `gee` conda environment is not compatible with the new ArcGIS Pro version.
 To do this, you need to:

 1. Delete the existing conda environment `gee` using the following command: